 Construction starts Monday at Highway 49, Combie Road

-Caltrans is scheduled to begin construction Monday, July 27, on a $3.8 million safety improvement project on Highway 49 near Wolf Road and Combie Road in Nevada County.
+Caltrans has started construction on a $3.8 million safety improvement project on Highway 49 near Wolf and Combie roads in Nevada County.

-Caltrans is constructing two acceleration lanes – a 500-foot-long soutbound acceleration lane with a 660-foot merge taper and a 900-foot-long northbound acceleration lane with a 660-foot merge taper – at the Wolf Road/Combie Road intersection.
-In addition, construction crews will be extending a culvert, replacing a drainage inlet, constructing Americans with Disabilities Act (ADA)-compliant curb ramps and upgrading existing traffic signal poles.
+Caltrans is constructing two acceleration lanes — a 500-foot-long southbound acceleration lane with a 660-foot merge taper and a 900-foot-long northbound acceleration lane with a 660-foot merge taper — at the Wolf/Combie road intersection.
+In addition, construction crews will be extending a culvert, replacing a drainage inlet, constructing Americans with Disabilities Act-compliant curb ramps and upgrading existing traffic signal poles.
 Safety measures will also include overhead lighting at the beginning of the merge tapers in each direction.

-“This is one of several safety improvement projects planned for the Highway 49 corridor,” said Caltrans District 3 Director Amarjeet S. Benipal.
+“This is one of several safety improvement projects planned for the Highway 49 corridor,” said Caltrans District 3 Director Amarjeet S. Benipal in a news release.
 “The Wolf/Combie acceleration lane project increases safety for vehicles entering the highway at this intersection and is one of the more than $160 million in improvements completed, in construction or planned for the corridor by state and local agencies.”

 Source: Caltrans